gking2224/GetCleanDataProject/README.md

 As such, 66 columns in total were selected from the raw dataset, resulting from 5x 't' tri-axial variables, 5x 't' uni-axial variables, 3x 'f' tri-axial variables and 4x 'f' uni-axial variables.

 The selected feature names were normalised in the dataset by removing any punctuation characters (i.e. brackets and hyphens) and converting to lower case.
-In this way, `tBodyAcc-mean()-X` becomes `tbodyaccmeanx`
+In this way, `tBodyAcc-mean()-X` becomes `tbodyaccmeanx`.

+Finally, a comparison of the features_info.txt file describing the features, and the list of feature names in features.txt indicated that 3 of the features included a typo, duplicated the word 'Body' e.g. fBodyBodyGyroJerkMag.
+This duplication has been removed in my final dataset.

 Data processing steps
 ---------------------